KasumiL5x/bu-postdoc-test/README.md

 ```
 The frontend uses this API when predicting, just as could any third-party application.
 Security was not considered here, but JWT or other authentication could be easily added.
 ### Frontend Demo
 If you cannot run, do not fret.
-Here is a GIF of the frontend in action.<br/>When hosted online, status stages are clearer, but localhost is lightning fast.
+Here is a GIF of the frontend in action.<br/>When hosted online, status stages are clearer, but localhost is lightning fast.<br/>The logo is totally from TLOU2 because reasons.
 ![](https://github.com/KasumiL5x/bu-postdoc-test/raw/master/screenshots/demo.gif)